 The electric motor-driven burner assembly supplied with the Modine oil-fired unit heaters lifts, pressures and atomizes a continuous charge of fuel oil with a forced draft of combustion air into the heat exchanger fire pot where it is ignited by sparking electrodes.
 Burner components that will require inspection and service include the burner motor, blower wheel primary control, nozzle, nozzle, electrodes, and the fuel unit.
-Either of two makes of burners are used with Modine unit heaters, namely Beckett or Wayne, these burners utilize either a Honeywell, or White-Rodgers primary control and cad cell and either a Webster or a Suntec fuel unit.
+The burners utilize either a Honeywell, or Beckett primary control and cad cell and either a Beckett or a Suntec fuel unit.
 Refer to manufacturer's instructions packed with each unit.